Wrestling: From the Great Gama’s family, a wrestler after 28 years, thanks to a Japanese rival

 After Gama’s official retirement in 1952, the next generation in the family included wrestlers who famously came to be known as “Bholu brothers”.
 Five brothers Bholu, Azam, Akram, Aslam and Goga pehelwan continued the tradition of their family and earned many laurels.

 The wrestling pedigree continued with Aslam pehelwan’s son Zubair Jhara, who also did not lose in his lifetime.
 He was famous for beating Japan’s legendary pro-wrestler Muhammad Hussain Inoki in 1979 in five rounds in Pakistan.
 But Jhara was only 30 when he died of heart failure in 1991.
-His brother Abid and Sohail never continued wrestling.
+His brothers Abid and Sohail stopped wrestling.

 “We have a good business which has been our bread and butter for 30 years now.
 But we do miss wrestling.
 Imagine losing connect with such rich history that stretches back 200 years?
 I feel sad,” he said.